cyclefenix/cookbook/assets/texts/asian.md

 *Instructions:*
 1. Stir fry veg, set aside
-2. Boil 6 cups of water in a pot, cook dried glass noodles
+2. Boil water in a pot, cook dried glass noodles for 6 mins
 3. Drain noodles and rinse in cold water
-4. In the same pot, add the water and sauce ingredients, bring to boil
+4. In the same pot, add the 1/2 cup water and sauce ingredients, bring to boil
-5. Add noodles back to the pot and mix with sauce, heat on low until done.
+5. Add cooked noodles back to the pot and mix with sauce, heat on low until done.

 ## Kimchi Fried Rice